colinl/colinl.github.io/_posts/2016-07-28-Configure-pi-as-headless-server.markdown

 * A Raspberry Pi of any flavour, with a network connection (wifi or ethernet).
 * If you are using a Pi Zero you will need a USB Wifi or Ethernet adaptor.
 * A PSU.
-* An SD card with NOOBS installed.
+* An SD card with up to date NOOBS installed (which will have Raspbian based on Debian Jessie).
 You can either buy a card with NOOBS pre-installed or download NOOBS and load it onto the card as described [here](https://www.raspberrypi.org/documentation/installation/noobs.md).
 * A PC on the network to connect to the Pi.
 * For initial setup you will also need to connect a display, keyboard and mouse.